615-955-1531 info@audilux.co

 A duo of Focal subwoofers rounded out the low end.

-Focal 1000 Watt Subwoofer
+Focal 1000 watt subwoofer

 Focal Sub 1000F Subwoofer

-A Nice Remote
+Nice HR40 Remote

 Nice HR40 Remote Control